-Minimum Wage Trap - You CAN Earn More Money.
+Minimum Wage Trap - You Can Earn More Money.

 Some Personal Perspective

 I grew up in poverty and I managed to pull myself up and out of poverty.
 My parents were decent and loving people who wanted a better life for their children.
 My father drove the city garbage truck for a small Burrough in Pennsylvania, my mother stayed home and raised three children and ran the household.
 We managed just fine on my fathers salary until a serious back injury and five subsequent surgeries ended his working life completely.
 We ended up on welfare when I was 9 years old and life became very different.
 Forced to move into "the projects" at age 10 meant sharing a small bedroom with my two younger brothers.
+It meant being fearful of the bullies at the new bus stop, those whose parents were not as "parental" as mine.

-My parents always reminded us that we were very fortunate and still had so much more than the poor starving people in whatever third world country was in the news at that time.
+My parents always reminded us that we were very fortunate and still had so much more than the poor starving people in whatever poor country was in the news at that time.
 Mom always told us "you can be anything you want to be when you grow up" and Dad always reminded us of how much we were loved and that we were "the best kids ever."
 Thankfully I bought what they were selling.

 The Early Working Years